Enteric cytopathic human orphan (ECHO) viruses are a group of viruses that lead to gastrointestinal infection and skin rashes.

 Complications vary with the site and type of infection.
 Heart infections may be deadly, while most other types of infection improve on their own.

 Call your health care provider if you have any of the symptoms listed above.

 No specific preventive measures are available for ECHO virus infections other than hand-washing, especially when you are in contact with sick people.
 Currently, no vaccines are available.

 Nonpolio enterovirus infection; Echovirus infection

 Romero JR, Modlin JF.
-Introduction to the enteroviruses and parechoviruses.
+Introduction to the human enteroviruses and parechoviruses.
 In: Mandell GL, Bennett JE, Dolin R, eds.Principles and Practice of Infectious Diseases

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.